New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Financial wellness is about a person’s relationship with money, according to the National Financial Educators Council.1 Just as the concept of wellness is as much about mental and emotional health as it is about physical resilience, achieving financial wellness means removing stress around money and adding a sense of security to your financial life.

 One overarching factor can trigger financial anxiety in anyone without deep reserves to draw from: unexpected expenses.
-Only 13% of Americans say they are “very comfortable” with their emergency savings.4 In other words, 87% of us are living with the chronic tension of “what if?”
+Fifty-six percent of U.S. adults reported that insufficient emergency savings negatively impact mental health.3 In other words, half of us are living with the chronic tension of “what if?”

 Why financial stress matters to your clients

-Employees might not think to ask about financial wellness benefits when they’re being hired, but the numbers show they want it: 66% of employees say employers have a responsibility to support employees’ financial wellness.8
+Employees might not think to ask about financial wellness benefits when they’re being hired, but the numbers show they want it: 76% of employees say employers have a responsibility to support employees’ financial wellness.6

 And your clients would do well to include financial wellness options in their benefits packages, even if nobody asks for it forthrightly, for one simple reason: Financially stressed employees aren’t functioning at their best, which means your clients’ workplaces aren’t functioning at their best, either.
-Productivity, employee retention, attendance, engagement—these all go down with financial stress.9 Employees spend a quarter of their workweek dealing with financial issues,10 and 32% spend at least 30 minutes of every workday thinking about their finances11—which means they’re not thinking about your clients’ needs.
+Eighty-six percent of employees say financial stress impacts their productivity at work7 and 32% spend at least 30 minutes of every workday thinking about their personal finances.8 All of that means they’re not thinking about your clients’ needs.

 Without building in financial wellness support, your clients risk becoming a part of the $4.7 billion toll that financial stress takes on American businesses.
-That’s not $4.7 billion annually, either—that cost is weekly.12
+That’s not $4.7 billion annually, either—that cost is weekly.9

 How Aflac can help ease the toll of financial stress